 |Aerosols, for example radioactive iodine||Noble gases (radioactive xenon)|

 |Measurement technology||High-purity germanium detector||High-purity germanium detector or beta-/gamma-coincidence|

 |Air flow rates||at least 500 cubic metres per hour||at least 0.4 cubic metre per hour|

 |Limit of detection||10 to 30 microbecquerels per cubic metre of air based on barium-140||1 millibecquerel per cubic metre of air based on xenon-133|

-Radioactive noble gases were included in the measurement system as these can be vented into the atmosphere also by underground and covert tests and can thereby increase the risk of detection for potential treaty violators.
-In this context it is important that - by means of the measurements - a clear distinction can be made between radioactivity from civilian sources and the radioactivity from any possible nuclear weapons tests, which would constitute a treaty violation.
+Radioactive noble gases were included in the monitoring system as these can be released into the atmosphere by clandestine underground tests and can thereby increase the risk of detection for potential treaty violators.
+It is important to note that by means of measurements distinction can be made between radioactivity from civilian sources and radioactivity from possible nuclear weapons tests, which would constitute a treaty violation.

 Analysis of the data